 Lisa M. Perhamus was the inaugural Padnos/Sarosik Endowed Professor of Civil Discourse at Grand Valley State University and now serves as director of the center.

-Maddy Miller is the special projects graduate assistant for the Padnos/Sarosik Center for Civil Discourse.
+Justine Kibet coordinates the programming of the Padnos/Sarosik Center for Civil Discourse.

-Samantha Johnson is the student program assistant for the Padnos/Sarosik Center for Civil Discourse.
+Mariam Abdel-Moemen is the program assistant for the Padnos/Sarosik Center for Civil Discourse.

-Students interested in getting involved with civil discourse at Grand Valley can contact Samantha at [email protected].
+Students interested in getting involved with civil discourse at Grand Valley may contact Mariam at [email protected].